JHernandez99/Computer-vision/README.md

 # Computer-vision
-Projects and excesices of computer vision
+Projects and excersices of computer vision